Impact Investment trip

 * Dutch investors that own a SME in the Netherlands can apply for a Missie Voucher at RVO to get a discount of 50% of the investor trip (excluding costs of flights, hotels and VAT) to a maximum amount of € 1.500,-.
 For more information and to apply go to the website of RVO.

-Participants will stay 6 nights (March 19 -March 25) in a centrally located hotel in Kampala, Uganda.
+Participants will stay 6 nights (check-in October 8, check-out October 14) in a centrally located hotel in Kampala, Uganda.

 During the impact investment trip you get the opportunity to meet a number of selected businesses from our portfolio.
 The businesses operate in different sectors, but have one common denominator: They are high-potential and all have a positive impact on their communities, be it via job creation or a product or service that makes life better or easier.